Student Belonging

 Contact: LMSA@Brown.edu

-The Latino Medical Student Association (LMSA) is a national organization founded to represent, support, educate, and unify US Latino medical students.
-The Alpert Medical School chapter strives to work toward these objectives in an inclusive environment and encourages students from all backgrounds to join.
+The Latino Medical Student Association (LMSA) is a national organization founded to represent, support, educate, and unify medical trainees, especially those who identify as Hispanic or Latina/o/x.
+The Warren Alpert Medical School chapter strives to work toward these objectives in an inclusive environment and encourages students from all backgrounds to join.
 More specifically, LMSA aims to fulfill its mission through involvement in community service.
-They aim to improve the health of underserved communities by creating a communication network for medical students, physicians, and leaders in our community serving underserved populations, supporting the efforts of other organizations committed to the improvement of healthcare access and quality of care, establishing a support network that will help foster a sense of community among members, and fostering the development of future Latino leaders in medicine.
+They aim to improve the health of communities by creating a communication network for medical students, physicians, and leaders in our community serving populations, supporting the efforts of other organizations committed to the improvement of healthcare access and quality of care, establishing a support network that will help foster a sense of community among members, and fostering the development of future leaders in medicine.

 Executive Board: Helena Bates MD'28, Alex Jin MD'28, Avery McNamara MD'28, Jon Olansen MD'28, Karin (Karine) Ulanovsky MD'28, Timothy (Tim) Wynter MD'28